Grand Hotel et des Palmes Mafia meeting: No first-hand accounts

 There are no first-hand accounts of the meeting, except for the version of Mafia turncoat Tommaso Buscetta, who denied a summit ever took place at all.
 According to Buscetta, Bonanno did stay at the Grand Hotel des Palmes and received many guests all the time, but there was no summit as such.
 In his memoirs, Joe Bonanno mentions his trip to Palermo, but says nothing about a summit.
+Professor Alfred W. McCoy does not mention the summit in his landmark book The Politics of Heroin in Southeast Asia, a detailed account of the heroin trade after World War II.

 According to Buscetta a gathering took place in a private room at the Spanò seafood restaurant on the evening of October 12, 1957, where Bonanno was fêted as the guest of honour by his old friend Lucky Luciano.
 Among the other guests were Bonanno’s underboss Carmine Galante, the brothers Salvatore and Angelo La Barbera, Salvatore "Little Bird" Greco, Gaetano Badalamenti, Gioacchino Pennino, Cesare Manzella, Rosario Mancino, Filippo and Vincenzo Rimi, and Tommaso Buscetta.
 According to Buscetta, it was at this dinner that Bonanno suggested to form a Sicilian Mafia Commission to avoid violent disputes, following the example of the American Mafia that had formed their Commission in the 1930s.

 The Italian police had been following Luciano and in so doing found out about the meetings.
 They observed the gatherings.
 However, the report was buried in some filing cabinet in Palermo.
 A copy was sent to the Federal Bureau of Narcotics in Washington.
 Only eight years later the report was used to indict the participants and some of their associates in Palermo.

 Trial against participants

+In August 1965, the Palermo public prosecutors issued 14 arrest warrants and arrested 10 defendants all over Italy at the crack of dawn.
+Among those arrested were Genco Russo, Garafolo and Frank Coppola.
+They were charged with criminal conspiracy and narcotics and currency rackets and tobacco smuggling and had been present at the 1957 Palermo summit.